Voting Resources

 The history

 The history of voting in this country is powerful!
-As the constitution did not explicitly say who could vote, we know that disenfranchisment excluded many groups from this right.
+As the Constitution did not explicitly say who could vote, we know that disenfranchisement excluded many groups from this right.
 The struggle for widespread voting rights has continued through the late 20th century.
 Additionally, many elections were won by very narrow margins, demonstrating the impact of every vote.
 Check out this article by National Geographic to learn more.

 The Disability Community